Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 CbR Standard Pattern of Aid

-The CbR (Community-based Relief) is a direct, individual-centered community program with financial aid from SLF (Stichting Liliane Foundation) and/or from other funding organizations and partners.
+ANGAT MASA is a direct, individual-centered community program with financial aid from SLF (Stichting Liliane Foundation) and/or from other funding organizations and partners.
 From your perspective, the program may benefit the whole family and eventually the community around this family.
 Initially, this ministry focuses on the handicapped/disabled child or youngster (aged 0-25 years old).
 This is done through a local mediator (staff-worker-volunteer).
-The mediator must be responsible for the financial assistance, accounting and bookkeeping, administration and in assertive communication with SitD (Streams in the Desert) and SLF (Stichting Liliane Foundation).
+The mediator must be responsible for the financial assistance, accounting and bookkeeping, administration and in assertive communication with SG and our donors.

 1. A worker or staff (mediator) of any organization (NGO) may scout first for a handicapped or disabled child/youngster*.
-Or, one may already know of somebody in his/her community who is in need, but cannot afford treatment/medication/surgery/ therapy/rehabilitation, etc. for their disabled children.
+Or, one may already know of somebody in his/her community who is in need, but cannot afford treatment/medication/surgery/therapy/rehabilitation, etc. for their disabled children.
 Situation varies.
 Some mediators still have to look for the children, who may be hidden due to the handicap and poverty and due to lack of facility in the community.
 Other prospective mediators may have problems getting funding for so many disabled children in their community.
 Not all cases may be approved for funding.
-SLF has criteria to follow on which handicap cases are to be funded.
+Our donors have criteria to follow on which handicap cases are to be funded.

 2. After identifying the handicapped child, worker needs to approach parents and relate with them regarding the child or youngster.
 IMPORTANT: Never promise anything as yet, but this is an opportunity to pray with the family.
 This can be a great time for friendship and relationship building.
 Prayer is a necessity.
 This can put the worker/s to practice healing in the Power of the Holy Spirit.